 I had a temporary crown break.
 My dentist said it would be several days before he could see me and that this wasn’t considered an emergency.
 I called another dentist explaining the situation.
 He fit me in right away and said it most definitely is an emergency.
-How can there by such a difference in emergency standards?
+How can there be such a difference in emergency standards?

 Jean F. – Philadelphia

 Every dentist is different in what their dental emergency policy is.
-Some dentists will see you the same day, even if you’re not a patient of theres.
+Some dentists will see you the same day, even if you’re not a patient of theirs.
 Others may not see even their own patients, unless they’ve lost a tooth.

 It sounds like you demand more individualized care from your dentist and your current dentist’s policy might not fit with your expectations.

 This blog is brought to you by Lake Forest Dentist Dr. Richard Cottrell.

 My sister says CEREC crowns are superior to other types of dental crowns.
 My dentist says he doesn’t do CEREC crowns.
 Do I need to switch dentists?
 Are they that superior?
 I’ve always felt satisfied with my denitst before.

 Alamander O. – Florida

 I don’t think getting or not getting a CEREC crown is something to switch dentists over, especially if you’ve been happy with your dentist’s work in general.
 The only immediate benefit to getting a CEREC crown is you save yourself an appointment.
 CEREC crowns do not have to be sent off to a lab for completion.
 Instead, it is milled in-house by a computer, so you get your dental crown in just one appointment.